-The balls shown on the photo were rolled in grated peppermint crisp chocolate, which is tasty but very sticky.
+The balls shown in the photo were rolled in grated peppermint crisp chocolate, which is tasty but very sticky.
 Toothpicks will help, or you can pop each ball into a miniature paper cake cup.
-You can also roll the balls in Dutch Processed Cacao (which does not need to be cooked), icing sugar or coconut, or even dip it in melted chocolate.
+You can also roll the balls in Dutch Processed Cacao (which does not need to be cooked), icing sugar, or coconut, or even dip it in melted chocolate.

 - ½ tin (200 gram) caramelized condensed milk

 - One packet (200 gram) biscuits.
 We used Bakers Choc Mint flavoured Tennis biscuits.

 - One or two 49-gram Peppermint Crisp bars

 - Place the biscuits in a strong plastic bag, and use a rolling pin (or a heavy pot) to crush them.

 - Cool the chocolate in the fridge for an hour or so and then grate.
 Mix with the biscuit crumbs.

 - Add and mix the caramelized condensed milk.